 Guest blog by Hein de Haas

-Hein de Haas is Co-Director of the International Migration Institute (IMI), as well as an Associate Professor in Migration Studies and James Martin Fellow at the University of Oxford.
-He is also Professor of Migration and Development at the University of Maastricht.
+Hein de Haas is a migration researcher and Professor of Sociology at the University of Amsterdam.
+He was a founding member of the International Migration Institute (IMI) of the University of Oxford (2006-2015), which he co-directed between 2011 and 2015.
+He is also Extraordinary Professor of Migration and Development at the University of Maastricht / United Nations University and Research Associate at Oxford’s IMI.
 His blogs can be found on www.heindehaas.blogspot.nl.

 The views expressed in this article are those of the author and do not necessarily represent the views of, and should not be attributed to the Peace Palace Library.